zinanhu0810/svFSIplus/README.md

    build/svMultiPhysics-build/bin/svmultiphysics
    ```

+To rebuild the program after making code changes

+1) cd `build/svMultiPhysics-build/`
+2) `make`

 <h2 id="building_vtk"> Building Visualization Toolkit (VTK) Libraries </h2>

 svMultiPhysics uses VTK to read finite element mesh data (created by the SimVascular mesh generation software), fiber geometry, initial conditions and write simulation results.
-Building the complete VTK library requires certain graphics libraries to be installed (e.g. OpenGL, X11) which make it difficult to build on an HPC cluster.
+Building the complete VTK library requires certain graphics libraries to be installed (e.g. OpenGL, X11) which makes it difficult to build on an HPC cluster.

 However, a subset of the complete VTK library can be built to just include reading/writing functionality without graphics.